fernandoaestrella/portfolio/index.md

 To play:

-Go to https://github.com/fernandoaestrella/SlideIn/blob/master/SlideIn.exe and download it.
+Go to [SlideIn.exe](https://github.com/fernandoaestrella/SlideIn/blob/master/SlideIn.exe), download and run it.

 To see code:

-Go to https://github.com/fernandoaestrella/SlideIn/tree/master/Assets and look at the C Sharp files.
+Go to [Assets](https://github.com/fernandoaestrella/SlideIn/tree/master/Assets) and look at the C Sharp files.

 <img src="images/slide-in-image.png?raw=true"/>